Nour-Sadek/C-Elegans-Contrastive-Learning/README.md

 involved should be at least 10% of the size limit which is 80bp (10% of 800bp), after which the remaining sequences that will be used for training are padded so that all of them are 800bp and are subsequently one-hot encoded.
 With a family size of 8 and a minimum size limit of 80bp, a total of 12403 genes with a total number of 335816 orthologous promoter sequences were considered as valid for the encoder, with these genes being split 90% for training and 10% for validation.
+Determining which genes are chosen is done through the `read_files` function, and the 90/10 split is done using the `split_data` function.

-### 4.3 Chosen hyperparameters for training
+### 4.3 Manually chosen hyperparameters for training

 These are few of the hyperparameters chosen for the encoder:
 - family size of 8